-hem and move to areas surrounding heir families, death threats, pressure homes, fearing for their lives.
-Violent return to their homes again.
-In such people to seek safety in other parts clashes, the murder of members of belongings and livelihoods behind to cooperate with one or the other Most of them will never be able to People continue to flee from their cities.
-There, they may face social warring party and restrictions on their ability to meet basic needs are some of the reasons driving of the country.
+them and move to areas surrounding cheir families, death threats, pressure killed do not have the means to give homes, fearing for their lives.
+Violent subjected to various forms of abuse.
+Often the families of those who are them a proper burial.
+Hostages may return to their homes again.
+In such people to seek safety in other parts clashes, the murder of members of belongings and livelihoods behind hostage, forcibly 'disappeared' and to cooperate with one or the other Most of them will never be able to Civilians are routinely killed, taken 2eople continue to flee from their cities.
+There, they may face social warring party and restrictions on cheir ability to meet basic needs are some of the reasons driving of the country.
 Many leave their circumstances, people may lose and economic marginalization. touch with their loved ones.